National Renewable Natural Gas (RNG) Handbook

 On May 25th, QUEST, CGA, and CBA held a webinar to present the key findings of the Handbook.
 Tom McLenaghan, Program Manager, New Infrastructure – Waste Management Division of the Region of Peel shared their experience with the Anaerobic Digestion Facility Project.

-The NB SECA Pilot Program successfully established a community energy planning accelerator to assist a series of New Brunswick communities and one First Nation, equipping them with the tools and knowledge to develop and implement community energy plans and understand the net economic benefit they can provide.
+QUEST Canada’s Pan-Atlantic Net-Zero Communities Accelerator (NCA) Program enables Atlantic Canada communities to reach net zero by equipping them with the tools and knowledge to develop and implement community energy and emissions plans and understand the net economic benefits they can provide.